nih-cfde/training-and-engagement/docs/Bioinformatics-Skills/Kids-First/Upload_Data.md

     curl -LO https://cavatica.sbgenomics.com/downloads/cli/cavatica-uploader.tgz
     ```
 The -O flag names the local file the same as its remote counterpart.
-Now uncompressed the Cavatica Uploader by running:
+Now uncompress the Cavatica Uploader by running:

 === "AWS Instance Code"